Alt text

 Data and Digital Services Portfolio

 The California Department of Transportation (Caltrans)’s Division of Data and Digital Services (DDS) is a group of data analysts and scientists who analyze transportation data, such as General Transit Feed Specification (GTFS) data, or data from funding programs such as the Active Transportation Program.
+We work in close collaboration with the California Integrated Travel Project (Cal-ITP), supporting the state of California's climate and equity goals by improving the transit rider experience.
 Our goal is to transform messy and indecipherable original datasets into usable, customer-friendly products to better the transportation landscape.

 Portfolio